 Local Policy of Grace Reformed Church, Rapid City, SD

-It is the duty of Christians to marry only in the Lord (1 Corinthians 7:39; 2 Corinthians 6:14).
+- It is the duty of Christians to marry only in the Lord (1 Cor.
+7:39; 2 Cor.
+6:14).
 Therefore, the pastor may not marry a believer and an unbeliever.
 A believer believes in the Lord Jesus Christ, the eternal Son of God in human flesh, who died on the cross to pay the eternal penalty of sin.
-The fruit and evidence that we have truly believed in Jesus is that we live for Him and not for ourselves.
-Christ “died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again” (2 Corinthians 5:15).
+The fruit and evidence that we have truly believed in Jesus is that we repent of our sins and obey God’s commands out of thankfulness for salvation (2 Cor.
+5:15).
 “He who says, I know Him, and does not keep His Commandments, is a liar, and the truth is not in him” (1 John 2:4).

-The pastor may not join in marriage a member of our congregation with someone who is not a member of our congregation.
+- The pastor may not join in marriage a member of our congregation with someone who is not a member in good standing of a true and faithful church – one which preaches the one true gospel that sinners are saved by grace alone through faith alone in Christ alone (Gal.
+1:8-9; 2:16).

-The pastor will not begin premarital counseling until both parties are members of our congregation.
+- The pastor requires at least 5 weeks of premarital counseling prior to the wedding; and will not begin premarital counseling until both parties are members of a true and faithful congregation.